Karin Wanderer Learns

 • All reviews are my own unpaid & unsolicited opinions.

-Use #KWPrompts #Seabird & tag @KarinWanderer so I see it!
+Use #ArtABCs & tag me @KarinWanderer so I see it!

-Pick your social & post your art Mastodon Bluesky Cara
+Pick your social & post your art!
+Mastodon Bluesky

-All art styles & skill levels are welcome- beginner to expert, renaissance painting to rough sketch!
-No AI, Yes alt text, CW as needed.
-Have a fantastic day, draw something for my art challenge, we'll be back to our regularly scheduled Tuesday post next week, see you then!
+All art styles & skill levels are welcome- No AI, Yes alt text, CW as needed.
+Have a fantastic day, draw something for my art challenge, see you next week!

 Get my art on mugs & vinyl stickers in my Shop!